-Your Street Address City, State Zip Code

-Date (i.e. September 26, 2019)

-Name of person who is hiring for this position (If not listed, call the company and find out.)
-His/Her Job Title Company / Organization Street Address City, State Zip Code

-Dear Ms. / Mr. / Dr. / Mrs. : (If no name is available: Dear Personnel Director, or Dear Search Committee.)
+Your Street Address City, State Zip Code Date (i.e. May 26, 2020) Name of person who is hiring for the His/Her Job Title Company / Organization Street Address City, State Zip Code nis position (If not listed, call the company and find out) Dear Ms. / Mr. / Dr. / : (If no name is available: Dear Personnel Director, or Dear Search Committee.)